Integratingfactor/lib-idp-auth/README.md

 Live version of IDP application using this library is @ [Integratingfactor.com's AAA Service](https://if-idp.appspot.com).

-# Version 0.0.1
-This is a very basic release, with default configurations and some hard coded values, to demonstrate how this library can be used to implement an authorization server.

 ## What does this release has?
 This release has following 2 `@Configuration` beans:
 * `OAuth2AuthServerConfig` : this bean configures a very basic authorization server using default configuration from Spring Security Framework and following hard coded client details: